 Have you ever thought about how to grow snow peas (Pisum sativum var. saccharatum)?
-They are a cool season vegetable that are quite frost hardy.
+Snow peas are a cool season vegetable that are quite frost hardy.
 Growing snow peas requires no more work than growing other varieties of peas.

 How to Grow Snow Peas

-Before planting snow peas, you need to be sure the temperature will not be lower than 45 degrees F. and that all chance of frost for the area is gone.
-Although they can survive frost, you still don’t want them to have to survive it.
+Before planting snow peas, be sure temperatures are at least 45 F. (7 C.) and that all chance of frost for your area has passed.
+Although snow peas can survive frost, it’s better if it isn’t necessary.
 Your soil should be ready for planting snow peas.
-Make sure it is dry enough.
-In other words, if it is sticking to your rake, it is too wet to plant.
-Waiting for after the rains is best if you live in an area with heavy spring rain.
+Make sure it is dry enough; if the soil is sticking to your rake, it’s too wet to plant.
+Wait until after the rains if you live in an area with heavy spring rain.

-Planting snow peas is done by placing the seeds one to one and half inches deep into the soil.
-Make sure they are placed one inch apart as well.
-Your rows should have 18 to 24 inches between them.
+Planting snow peas is done by placing the seeds 1 to 1 1/2 inches deep and 1 inch apart, with 18 to 24 inches between rows.

-Sometimes, depending on your climate, you might want to mulch around your growing snow peas to protect the soil from getting too hot during the hot weather of summer.
-This can also help prevent them from getting too much moisture during times of hard rains.
-You might want to be sure they are not planted in direct sunlight either.
-Growing snow peas do not like all day direct sunshine.
+Depending on your climate, it may be beneficial to mulch around your growing snow peas to keep the soil cool during the hot weather of summer.
+This can also help prevent the soil from getting too soggy during times of hard rains.
+Avoid planting in direct sunlight; growing snow peas don’t like all day direct sunshine.

 Care of Snow Pea Plants

-When cultivating around your growing snow peas, make sure you hoe shallowly so you do not disturb the root structure.
-You can fertilize the soil when growing snow peas right after first planting snow peas.
-After picking the first crop, you can fertilize again.
+When cultivating around your growing snow peas, hoe shallowly so you don’t disturb the root structure.
+Fertilize the soil immediately after planting snow peas, then after picking the first crop, fertilize again.

 When to Harvest Snow Peas

-The care of snow pea plants simply requires waiting and watching them grow.
-You can pick them when they are ready to be picked.
-You will know this because you want to get them before anything inside the pod starts to swell.
-You can harvest your pea crop every one to three days for fresh snow peas for the table.
+Care of snow pea plants simply requires waiting and watching them grow.
+You can pick them when they are ready to be picked — before the pod starts to swell.
+Harvest your pea crop every one to three days for fresh snow peas for the table.
 Taste them off the vine to determine their sweetness.

-As you can see, the care of snow pea plants is simple care.
-They don’t require anything extra, and really don’t require anything special.
-You can have a great crop not two months after planting snow peas in your garden.
-They are versatile, and can be used in salads and stir fries, or mixed with other vegetables for a medley.
+As you can see, the care of snow pea plants is simple and you can harvest a great crop less than two months after planting snow peas in your garden.
+They are versatile, used in salads and stir fries, or mixed with other vegetables for a medley.